A Brief History

 After a number of exploratory discussions at meetings of life lease tenants, it was thought useful to form an association to consider various legal issues presented by The Life Leases Act and Regulations affecting life leases, consider policies followed by the Residential Tenancies Branch, and policies adopted in the different complexes regarding governance, management, and individual policies and practices.

-The Manitoba Life Lease Occupants' Association is an unincorporated entity that came into being on October 4, 2005.
-Its membership is comprise of tenant organizations in life lease complexes who have joined together for the purposes of education, monitoring laws and policies affecting life lease properties, and to provide a resource for tenant concerns.
+The Manitoba Life Lease Occupants' Association was an unincorporated entity that came into being on October 4, 2005.
+Its membership is comprise of tenant organizations in life lease complexes who have joined together for the purposes of education, monitoring laws, and policies affecting life lease properties, and to provide a resource for tenant concerns.

 Soon there were members from Brandon, Selkirk, Swan River and Winnipeg eventually exceeding 20 complexes.
 Efforts to locate complexes continue.
 (There is no registry listing them for easy identification)